jimishol/cholidean-harmony-structure/docs/the_story.md

   <img src="https://github.com/jimishol/jimishol.github.io/blob/main/images/music-clock-sun.jpg" alt="Music Clock Sun" style="max-width: 500px; width: 30%; margin-top: 10px;"/>
 </div>

 The Priest’s gaze locked onto him.
-“Tell me, boy… what time gathers four flats?”
+“Tell me, boy… what time do four flats gather?”

 The words struck like the snap of a trigger.
 Four flats.
 The boy’s mind jerked to the watch: a glint of metal, the crisp markings — and there it was, the tiny ♭.
 In music, a flat.
 But here, on this watch, **b** meant 5.
 It was written right on the face: *b = 5*.